sagemath/trac_to_gh/Issue 3987.md

 # Issue 3987: [with patch; needs review] interfaces -- add algorithm='magma' for polynomial factor and galois_group commands

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3987

 Original creator: was